Continuous Integration and Deployment - AWS

 guardrails create --template chatbot.json

-The validator arguments and entries can be updated manually or programatically.
+The validator arguments and entries can be updated manually or programmatically.

 For example we could update kwargs to only identify and fix location.